bretheskevin/soundcloud-api/README.md

 ## Authentication

-All endpoints require a SoundCloud API token to be provided as a query parameter `token`.
+Most of endpoints require a SoundCloud API token to be provided as a query parameter `token`.

 ## Note